 and in 2001 SECOS conducted a survey within its own recording area.
 The results of 2001 survey can be viewed here.

-The aim of the 2019 Survey is to find the location of all breeding colonies and the total number of summering Swifts in the SECOS area.
+The aim of the 2019 Survey was to find the location of all breeding colonies and the total number of summering Swifts in the SECOS area.
 To use this data to compare with the 1995/6 and 2001 surveys.

-By visiting potentially suitable nesting habitats (older houses and buildings) and listening for screaming parties, which can often be heard over 400 yards away, and looking for circling Swifts we aim to count the number of birds flying round and screaming low over the breeding site.
+By visiting potentially suitable nesting habitats (older houses and buildings) and listening for screaming parties, which can often be heard over 400 yards away, and looking for circling Swifts we aimed to count the number of birds flying round and screaming low over the breeding site.
 Then recording all required known details on the survey form.

 Timing is very important for an accurate count to be obtained.
 The best time is the first week in June.
 However it is more important that the weather conditions are right and it is essential to only count when it is warm and dry with no, or very light, wind.
 If conditions are not right in the first week in June, please wait until they are before making your count.
 It is also essential to get the time of day right.
 Birds tend to gather round the nesting colony from mid-evening but peak numbers are usually obtained after 8:30pm.
 Beyond 10:00pm the birds tend to drift away for the night.
 So please count between 9:00 and 10:00 p.m.